MailOnline/transpile-middleware/README.md

 	npm run update-all

-Updating these components installs and builds quite a lot of dependancies which are installed on demand.
+Updating these components installs and builds quite a lot of dependencies which are installed on demand.